www.prismmodelchecker.org

 "Until" path properties

 The property prop1 U prop2 is true for a path if prop2 is true in some state of the path and prop1 is true in all preceding states.
-A common application of this type of property is the case where prop1 is true.
 A simple example of this would be:

 P>0.5 [ z<2 U z=2 ]